saboyle/LeavingCareWiki/Employment.md

 *

 You will need a typed **CV** telling people about yourself to give to the person at the place you are applying to for a job or to send to the companies you would like to work for.
+Tap here to learn about how to write your first CV [https://uk.indeed.com/career-advice/cvs-cover-letters/writing-a-cv-with-no-experience](https://uk.indeed.com/career-advice/cvs-cover-letters/writing-a-cv-with-no-experience)

 Create and download a CV here  [https://www.reed.co.uk/career-advice/school-leaver-cv-template/](https://www.reed.co.uk/career-advice/school-leaver-cv-template/)